ZhaoJ9014/face.evoLVe/README.md

       title={Look Across Elapse: Disentangled Representation Learning and Photorealistic Cross-Age Face Synthesis for Age-Invariant Face Recognition}, author={Zhao, Jian and Cheng, Yu and Cheng, Yi and Yang, Yang and Lan, Haochong and Zhao, Fang and Xiong, Lin and Xu, Yan and Li, Jianshu and Pranata, Sugiri and others}, booktitle={AAAI},
       year={2019}
       }

-      @article{tu2019joint,
-      title={Joint 3D Face Reconstruction and Dense Face Alignment from A Single Image with 2D-Assisted Self-Supervised Learning}, author={Tu, Xiaoguang and Zhao, Jian and Jiang, Zihang and Luo, Yao and Xie, Mei and Zhao, Yang and He, Linxiao and Ma, Zheng and Feng, Jiashi}, journal={arXiv preprint arXiv:1903.09359},
-      year={2019}
-      }

-      @article{tu2019learning,
-      title={Learning Generalizable and Identity-Discriminative Representations for Face Anti-Spoofing}, author={Tu, Xiaoguang and Zhao, Jian and Xie, Mei and Du, Guodong and Zhang, Hengsheng and Li, Jianshu and Ma, Zheng and Feng, Jiashi}, journal={arXiv preprint arXiv:1901.05602},
-      year={2019}
-      }